This is the featured image of the Process Drums With a Spectral Reverb Effect blog article.

-Reverb is probably one of the most versatile of all audio effects used to process sound.
+Reverb is probably one of the most versatile audio effects used to process sound.
 You can always come up with new and exciting ways to use it.
-In recent years, reverb like all other audio processing effects, has advanced in terms of sound sculpting.
-In this tutorial, I’ll show you how to process drums with the spectral reverb effect.
+In recent years, reverb, like all other audio processing effects, has advanced in sound sculpting.
+In this tutorial, I'll show you how to process drums with the spectral reverb effect.

 As usual, we prepared a short sequence in SoundBridge.
-It includes most of the major elements of a full mix.
+It includes most of the significant elements of a full mix.
 Let us take listen to it.

 This is a screenshot of my mix taken before processing the snare drum with spectral reverb effect.